silver2row/MotorBridge/README.md

 and approachable.
 If it keeps running, just run the source and Control-C before the software starts to cancel the motor from moving.

+    uMoveI.py will initiate your motor with time, make several turns, and then turn in the opposite direction and then stop for about 10 seconds before stopping the program.
+Enjoy!

 Seth